osu-eesc/cms-docs/user-guide/docs/special-roles.md

 ### Adding Users to Groups

 Member managers can add users to their own groups, but certain administrators can add users to any group.
 To do this, click on the “Groups” item in the administration bar.
 Then find the group you need in the list and click the “Members” button next to it.
 This will take you to a list of all members in the group.
 There is a button for adding new members at the top of this page.
-See [Working with other content authors](managing-content.md#working-with-other-content-authors) earlier in this guide for more information.
+See [Working with other content authors](people.md) earlier in this guide for more information.

 ## Featured Ask an Expert Questions

-Certain EESC staff are responsible for periodically entering “Featured Questions” that get sent in through Ask an Expert.
+Certain Extension Communications staff are responsible for periodically entering “Featured Questions” that get sent in through Ask an Expert.
 To get permission to do this, you need to be a member of a group with the special role “AAE Admin.”
 Then you will have the ability to add Featured Questions through that group.

 ### Instructions for Featured Questions